kekeeek/pkgsenderps4/README.md

 **Android** — you'll need to allow installs from unknown sources the first time, since this isn't on the Play Store.

+**iOS** — requires KSign, ESign, AltStore, or a jailbroken iPhone to install, since the `.ipa` is unsigned.
+See the dedicated section below.

+## iOS

+**⚠️ YOU MUST HAVE KSIGN, ESIGN, ALTSTORE, OR SIMILAR SIDESIGNING SOFTWARE INSTALLED — OR A JAILBROKEN IPHONE — TO INSTALL THIS APP.
+IT CANNOT BE INSTALLED BY SIMPLY OPENING THE `.ipa` FILE, SINCE IT'S NOT DISTRIBUTED THROUGH THE APP STORE.**

+Grab `PKGSenderForPS4.ipa` from [Releases](../../releases).
+It's intentionally unsigned — there's no Apple Developer account behind this project, so it can't be notarized or distributed the normal way.
+That's exactly what tools like KSign, ESign, and AltStore exist for: they re-sign an unsigned `.ipa` with your own Apple ID and install it, without needing the App Store.
+Import the file into whichever of those tools you use and follow its normal install flow.
+If your iPhone is jailbroken, you may also have other options depending on your jailbreak's package manager.

+The app itself works exactly like the other versions: enter your PS4's IP and FTP port, pick a `.pkg` file, hit send, then open Package Installer on the PS4 once the transfer finishes.

 ## Building it yourself

 The desktop app is built with Electron and uses the `basic-ftp` library for the FTP side of things.
-Android is a native Kotlin app using Apache Commons Net, built through Android Studio.
+Android is a native Kotlin app using Apache Commons Net, built through Android Studio. iOS is a native SwiftUI app with its own hand-written FTP client built on Foundation's `Stream` API, generated into an Xcode project with `xcodegen` and compiled via the GitHub Actions workflow in this repo.
 Everything you need is in this repo if you want to build from source instead of using the prebuilt releases.

 ## One thing to be clear about